maths38/meta-analysis/README.md

 First list there your propositional variables, and only variables.
 Variables can use letters and underscores [A-Za-z_].
 STUDY must not be used as a variable even as a part of their name such as STUDYING.
-The following keywords must not be used as variables: SAMPLE, SIZE, MAXITER, STOPPING, GTOL, OR, NOT, NEG, but they could be part of their names such as NOTE.
+The following keywords must not be used as variables: SAMPLE, SIZE, MAXITER, STOPPING, GTOL, OR, NOT, NEG, BIAS, but they could be part of their names such as NOTE.

 For the toy example above, we can list variables as follows: